Cyfrin/Updraft/courses/chainlink-fundamentals/3-oracles-and-chainlink-data-feeds/6-build-token-shop-with-price-feeds/+page.md

 #### Ownable

 We need our contract to have an owner.
-To do this, we will inherit a smart contract from OpenZeppelin that sets the address passed tp the Ownable constructor to an `internal` state variable called `_owner`.
+To do this, we will inherit a smart contract from OpenZeppelin that sets the address passed to the Ownable constructor to an `internal` state variable called `_owner`.
 This owner address is accessible using the external `owner` function.
 Let's import and inherit the contract and then invoke the constructor:

 ```solidity
 // SPDX-License-Identifier: MIT